 Glamping tents on Sumilon Island Cebu

-I arrived on Sumilon Island at around noon and was greeted by the friendly staff from the Bluewater Sumilon Island Resort.
-After checking into one of the beachside cottages they gave me a tour of the resort and provided me with a mud map of the island.
+I arrived on the island at around noon and was greeted by the friendly staff from the Bluewater Sumilon Island Resort.
+After checking into one of the beachside cottages, I was given a tour of the resort was also provided with a mud map of the island.

 The first thing I wanted to do was jump in the ocean to cool off, so I did exactly that.
 It was so bliss to swim at a beach that wasn’t crowded with other tourists.
 The perks of staying at Bluewater Sumilon I guess!